 Presented by BMO Financial

-The National Indigenous Peoples Day (NIPD) Committee of Ottawa is thrilled to welcome over 5,000 students and teachers from the National Capital Region to participate in Education Day on National Indigenous Peoples Day (June 21).
-The students will take part in interactive workshops and performances that share and celebrate the diverse Indigenous cultures of Canada.
+The National Indigenous Peoples Day (NIPD) Committee of Ottawa is thrilled to welcome over 5,000 students and teachers from the National Capital Region to participate in Education Day The students will take part in interactive workshops and performances that share and celebrate the diverse Indigenous cultures of Canada.
 (Registered schools only.)

 Expected Learning Outcomes from Education Day